calmlb/CSS-Flexbox-Lab/w01/d4/js-objects-practice.md

 To that end, here are some external exercises to give you some basic practice with objects in increasing order of difficulty.
 You can do these in a new repl.it or codepen.

+<i>(Attribution: Some of these exercises were adopted from the online textbook at https://github.com/workshopper/javascripting)</i>

 ## Level 0: W3Schools
 <ol>
   <li><a href="https://www.w3schools.com/js/exercise_js.asp?filename=exercise_js_objects1">Basic Objects Practice 1 (W3Schools)</a></li>